liuhua520-svg/gpt-sovits-mfa-aligner-tsubaki/THIRD_PARTY_NOTICES.md

 - Upstream project license: MIT
 - Keep the project `LICENSE` file in the distribution.

-The dependency list below is based on the direct dependencies declared in:
+This notice covers the direct dependencies declared in:
 - `backend/requirements.txt`
 - `frontend/package.json`